Endon Mahmood

-Tun Endon binti Mahmood Ambak (Jawi: هند بنت محمود أعماق; 24 December 1940 – 20 October 2005) was the first wife of the 5th Prime Minister of Malaysia, Tun Abdullah Ahmad Badawi.
+Endon binti Mahmood Ambak (Jawi: هند بنت محمود أعماق; 24 December 1940 – 20 October 2005) was the first wife of the 5th Prime Minister of Malaysia, Tun Abdullah Ahmad Badawi.
 She died from breast cancer on 20 October 2005.

 Early life

 Endon was born to Datuk Mahmood Ambak, a Malay man, and Datin Mariam Abdullah, a Japanese woman.
 Endon had ten other siblings, including her twin sister Noraini as well as other sisters Nonni, Rahmah and Aizah.
 She was born in Klang, Selangor on 24 December 1940.

 Endon's father worked as a mining assistant in the Department of Mines, and subsequently transferred to Perak to help oversee about 60 mines in the district of Kampar.
 Endon spent much of her childhood days in Kampar and received her early education at the Anglo Chinese School.
 She later went on to attend St. Mary's School in Kuala Lumpur.

 Marriage

 Endon met Abdullah while she was working at the Federal Establishment Office (now the Public Service Department) in the 1960s and they were married in 1965.
 Endon later retired from civil service in 1976.
 Together with Abdullah, Endon had two children: son Datuk Kamaluddin Abdullah, a business tycoon (married to Azrene, now Fareshah) and a daughter, Nori Abdullah (married to Khairy Jamaluddin).
 Both Abdullah and Endon had four grandchildren.